Dr Fiona Creaby

 • Master of Business Administration (MBA)

-• Master in Sports Directorship (MSD)
+• Master of Sports Directorship (MSD)

 Research outputs

 Fiona’s research focus includes identity studies, professional development and leadership with a particular interest in disability, working lives, and non-traditional routes of learning.
 Fiona is interested in constructionist, dialogical and critical perspectives of identity work and the impact of discourse, policy and culture on professional identity, leadership, institutional governance and organisational development.
 Her doctoral research drew on sociocultural perspectives of identity to explore learning and development in professional practice.
-Fiona has undertaken commissioned research projects exploring leadership practice, management and development across varied contexts.